punkish/zcache/README.md

 # zcache
-A zimple, no-dependency, file-based cache
+A zemantic, ~~no-dependency,~~ file-based cache

 There are loads of wonderful, battle-tested caching modules.
 This is not one of them.
-But, if you want a no-dependency, file-based cache with both synchronous and async/await methods, this one is for you.
-A really zimple caching module.
+But, if you want a ~~no-dependency,~~ semantic file-based cache, this one is for you.
+A really zimple, zemantic caching module.